Maritime and Transport Law

 Legal 500 inducted partner Ulla Fabricius into their ”Hall of Fame” in 2018.

 Chambers and Partners states that the team is known for:

-“Advises on a wide range of shipping-related matters, including logistics contracts, marine insurance and reinsurance, collisions and groundings.
-Clients include major ferry companies, as well as other Danish and international shipping and insurance companies and P&I clubs.
-Also handles shipping-related transactional matters, recently advising on the acquisition of a ferry route between Estonia and Finland.”
+“Advises on a wide range of shipping-related matters, including marine insurance, damage to cargo, demurrage and insolvency-related claims.
+Additionally, handles shipping-related M&A, often with cross-border elements.
+Clients include major ferry companies, as well as other Danish and international shipping and insurance companies and P&I clubs.”

 Furthermore, they describe the strengths of the team to be:

 “One client admires the fact that “the team has shipping expertise, but also a broad service and knowledge in many areas.”
 Another client describes the department’s offering as “very cost efficient” and appreciates that the team has “a good understanding of our company’s needs.””